lacros-tropos/polly4cloudnet/README.md

 `concat_pollyxt_files.py` provides a routine for combining the attenuated backscatter at 1064 nm and the calibrated volume depolarization at 532 nm from the [
 Pollynet_Processing_Chain](https://github.com/PollyNET/Pollynet_Processing_Chain) into one daily file.

-This script is only working for location 'Mindelo' at the moment.

 ### Usage
 The python script now can be used with arg-parsing as follows: